 John Greenleaf Whittier

-Throughout our lives we are mostly worried about things that won’t happen anyway.
-We are afraid of failure, when in reality the regret about not having tried can be by far more painful than failure in itself.
-The question you have to ask yourself is whether you prefer to laugh about all the awkward failures you’ve experienced or to regret all the missed opportunities you rejected out of fear of failure.
-To me, failure is an inevitable aspect in my life.
+Throughout our lives, we are mostly worried about things that won’t happen anyway.
+We are afraid of failure when in reality the regret about not having tried can be by far more painful than failure in itself.
+The question you have to ask yourself is whether you prefer to laugh at all the awkward failures you’ve experienced or to regret all the missed opportunities you rejected out of fear of failure.
+To me, failure is an inevitable aspect of my life.
 A “challenge” if you so want that I will have to face every once in a while.
 With it comes the realization and wisdom that the only fool-proof way to avoid any kind of failure is to not try at all.
 The attempt to avoid failure at any cost – by not trying – is an irreversible mistake, which I regard as the worst failure of all.

 The most common regrets of the dying:

-- I wish I hadn’t spend so much time working
+• I wish I hadn’t spend so much time working

-- I wish I had stayed in contact with my friends/family
+• I wish I had stayed in contact with my friends/family

-- I wish I had spend more time with my children
+• I wish I had spend more time with my children

-- I wish I hadn’t tried to please everyone
+• I wish I hadn’t tried to please everyone

-- I wish I’d had the courage to express what I was feeling
+• I wish I’d had the courage to express what I was feeling

 #6 Money is just paper with numbers on